grafana/k6-docs/src/data/markdown/docs/03 cloud/05 Project and Team Management/05 SAML SSO.md

 To change default Teams and Projects, go to the k6 app settings at **Organization > Settings > SAML SSO**.
 For team-level assignment, refer to the procedure in the subsequent section.

-While Teams and Projects can be auto-created on-connection if you arranged for this with the k6 customer success team), they need to already exist for you to assign them in these settings.
+While Teams and Projects can be auto-created on-connection (if you arranged for this with the k6 customer success team), they need to already exist for you to assign them as defaults.

 <Blockquote mod="note" title="You cannot assign retroactively">